-What type of resume is needed for external partners?
+What type of resume is needed for end users?

-Resumes for external partners are required if the external partner is a formal member of the project team (anyone receiving project resources or contributing significant resources to the project).
-In those instances, if the partner on the team is not from a sector that uses a standard 2-page resume, a profile highlighting their relevant background and expertise would suffice.
+Resumes are required if an end user is a formal member of the project team (anyone receiving project resources or contributing significant resources to the project).
+In those instances, if the end user on the team is not from a sector that uses a standard 2-page resume, a profile highlighting their relevant background and expertise would suffice.